Last Updated on May 20, 2025 by

 Right Consistency :

-When introducing complementary feeding, adopt the appropriate consistency to guarantee optimal nutrition.
-The dish shouldn’t be overly thick or too runny.
+During the time of starting of complementary feeding, appropriate consistency may be adopted to guarantee the optimal nutrition for the child.
+The food shouldn’t be overly thick or too runny in nature.

 Use caution when handling pea nuts, raisins, and small beans.
 Choking may result from these.
-Don’t leave little toddlers unattended.
+Please attend your toddlers when they need you.

-Solid foods should be introduced gradually.
+Gradually, different solid foods to be started for the child diet.
 To watch for any allergic reactions, simply introduce one new food at a time and keep it that way for three to four days.
 Stop eating right away and wait a month or two before beginning if you get any rashes, vomiting, or loose motion.
+(Food supplementation)

 Give the infant no more than a teaspoon of the food at first, then a tablespoon, and finally two to three teaspoons.

-Take the baby’s lead at all times.
-Never make a baby finish what you’ve made.
+Prioritize the active time of baby always.
+Please don’t be in hurry mood to finish the food what you’ve made for baby.
 The baby may simply throw up everything if you force-feed her, so pause and try again the following day for a better chance.

 Make mealtime enjoyable for the infant rather than a chore.
-Don’t worry if she just eats a spoonful of the meal and then loses interest; breast milk will provide her with all the nutrition she needs.
+You shouldn’t worry, if the child after eating a spoonful of the meal & then loses interest, in such case please provide breast milk for all the nutrition baby needs.

 Equal amounts of food are required for boys and girls.